 The grinder pump is capable of accepting and pumping a wide range of materials, and an extensive grind test is required in order to obtain NSF approval.
 However, regulatory agencies advise that the following items should not be introduced into any sewer, either directly or through a kitchen waste disposal unit:

 Glass, seafood shells, diapers, socks, rags or cloth, syringes, cotton swabs, personal cleaning wipes and sponges, disposable toothbrushes, latex/vinyl items, metal, plastic objects, kitty litter, dental floss, aquarium gravel, sanitary napkins or tampons, cigarette butts.

-Caution: Kitchen garbage disposals do not keep grease/oil or of the plumbing system.
+Caution: Kitchen garbage disposals do not keep grease/oil out of the plumbing system.

 In addition, you must never introduce into any sewer:

 Explosives, strong chemicals, lubricating oil and or grease, flammable material, gasoline.

 If your home or building is left unoccupied for longer than a couple of weeks, perform the following procedure: